About this course

 How you're assessed

-You'll be assessed through a mix of coursework and exams.
-Coursework will make up the majority of your assessment and will consist of group and individual projects, reports, presentations, and essays.
-You'll receive feedback throughout each module.
+- coursework, this will make up the majority of your assessments and will consist of group and individual projects, formal reports, presentations, essays and a portfolio.

 Careers and employability